quantprofessionals/eduquant.nl/content/courses/credit risk model validation/index.md

  * multiway sharing and presenting (for sharing and presenting case study results)
  * interactive polling and surveys (for focused problem sets)

-These features allow the trainers to engage with participants collectively as well as in smaller groups or individually.
+These features allow the trainers to engage with participants collectively as well as in smaller groups, or individually, for case studies.
 The main presentations will be recorded and shared for a limited time with participants for later review.

 ## Date and duration